Caiuá Ecological Station: History

 This was expanded by state decree 3.932 of 4 December 2008 to 1449.48 ha.

 Fishing regulations were published on 2 October 2008, covering conservation areas and their buffer zones in the Paraná River basin.

 They were the Morro do Diabo State Park, Rio do Peixe State Park, Aguapeí State Park, Mico Leão Preto Ecological Station, Rio Ivinhema State Park, Ilha Grande National Park, Caiuá Ecological Station and Iguaçu National Park.

 The ESEC would be part of the proposed Trinational Biodiversity Corridor, which aims to provide forest connections between conservation units in Brazil, Paraguay and Argentina in the Upper Paraná ecoregion.

 Environment

 The terrain is flat or gently undulating.

-The Köppen climate classification is "Cfa".
+The Köppen climate classification is "Cfa", humid subtropical climate.
 Average temperatures range from a minimum of 15 to 16 C to a maximum of 28 to 29 C, with an average of 21 to 22 C.

 Average annual rainfall is 1200 to 1400 mm, with greatest rainfall in December–February.

 The ESEC is in the Atlantic Forest biome, and is mostly covered with submontane seasonal semi-deciduous forest, with some alluvial formations caused by periodic floods of the Paranapanema River.

 The most representative tree species is the Aspidosperma polyneuron, with average diameter at chest height of about 1 m.

 The narrow alluvial strip in the north is dominated by Calophyllum brasiliense.

 As of 2009 there had been no inventory of the fauna.